Trastevere quarter

 "TORTOISES": Finest 3 bedroom 3 bathroom apartment with sitting room, dining room, large terrace with views, in an elegant historical palace facing the famous Tortoise fountain.
 Excellent fittings and equipment.
 Daily cleaning.
 (3-6 persons).
 Elevator.

 The quarter includes countless craftsmen shops, art shops and art-house cinemas.
-At times it seems that every ground-floor space is a restaurant, a pizzeria, a "piano-bar", a bookshop with attached a cosy bar.
-In July there is a characteristic popular festival, much attended by tourists and Roman alike, called "Festa de Noantri", which means in Roman slang "Festival for Ourselves".
+At times it seems that every ground-floor space is a restaurant, a pizzeria, a "piano-bar", a bookshop with attached a cozy bar.
+In July there is a characteristic popular festival, much attended by tourists and Romans alike, called "Festa de Noantri", which means in Roman dialect "Festival for Ourselves".

 There are also beautiful churches, like Santa Maria della Scala (top right), or Santa Cecilia.

 During the two centuries before unification (1870) there was a strong tradition of violent rivalry between the "bulli trasteverini" (Trastevere toughs) and the "monticiani" (the boys from Monti).
-The violent clashes between gangs (an anticipation of West Side Story) were narrated by poet Giuseppe Gioacchino Belli, whose statue now adorns Piazza Belli at the beginning of Viale Trastevere (top left).
+The violent clashes between gangs (an anticipation of West Side Story) were narrated by poet Giuseppe Gioacchino Belli, whose statue as shown now adorns Piazza Belli at the beginning of Viale Trastevere.

 The boisterous character, the fun loving vulgarity and the good-humoured cynicism of the Trasteverini as described by Belli (which are regarded nowadays as typical Roman popular traits) are seemingly kept alive as a cheerful fashion just to impress.
-Nevertheless one can still find old ladies sitting outside just for the pleasure of watching passers-by while they shell beans, or neighbours chatting to one-another from the windows etc..
-The old character is still in the air.
+Nevertheless one can still find old ladies sitting outside just for the pleasure of watching passers-by while they do their laundry, or neighbours chatting to one-another from the windows etc..
+The old spirit is still alive.

 (Right): Vicolo del Cinque, Sunday cleaning